wyzhn42/An-OCT-B-scan-Dataset-Acquired-Using-Custom-built-Spectral-domain-Systems/README.md

 # License

+This dataset is licensed under CC BY-NC 4.0.
 Please use this dataset only for research and educational purposes.
 Commercial use is prohibited unless prior permission is obtained from the copyright holders.

 ---